 |Kim Kardashian West

 For most people this metric would be enough: the more followers you have, the more loyal and passionate members of your audience there are, right?

 But as I said before, the number of followers can be a misleading metric.

 I wanted to go beyond it and dive deep into social data to find out who the most influential women on Twitter are, and what marketers can learn from them.

-Firstly, I found the most popular (i.e., most frequently mentioned) women on Twitter.
-I selected top 25 women from this list for further research.
+Firstly, I used Awario to find the most popular (i.e., most talked about) women on Twitter.
+I selected the top 25 women from this list for further research.

 - The average number of retweets for the last 50 tweets.

 - The average number of replies for the last 50 tweets.